csc-training/summerschool/openmp/docs/05-mpi-threads.md

 - Performance of HPC applications is often improved when processes and threads are pinned to CPU cores
 - MPI and batch system configurations may affect the affinity
-    - very system dependent, try to always investigate
+    - Very system dependent, try to always investigate